phact/dse-spark-rest-api/docsrc/content/index.md

 This field asset includes a simple batch analytics application and describes how to use the:

 * `dse spark-submit`
-* Undocumented Spark RESTFUL API

-To submit it to the cluster.
-Other alternatives for execution include

-* `dse spark-client`
+* `dse spark-client` to configure a remote spark submit with dse binaries
 * spark job server
+* Undocumented Spark RESTFUL API (do not use)

 ### Business Take Aways